Apple iPad notes

 ## Get the right Apple Pencil

-Different apple pencils support different features.
+Different Apple Pencils support different features.
 For a drawing experience, these are the two models of interest.
-If you get one of the other models you will be missing out on a typical drawing experience.
+If you get one of the other models, you will be missing out on a typical drawing experience.

-* Apple Pencil GEN2
+* Apple Pencil 2nd generation

 * Apple Pencil Pro